 Friends and colleagues

 - Would you date a friend?
 I have qualms about dating close friends because it may ruin our friendship if the romance doesn't work out.
 The exception may be if I think it could lead to something very serious, then I may risk it.
 I am fine with dating an acquaintance, or a friend who is not extremely close.
 But it may get messy if we share a circle of friends.
 I have a friend who won't date anyone who knows any of his friends.
-He thinks it may put the mutual friend in an awkward situation.
+He

 - Would you mind being set up by a friend?
 That seems safer since it is more removed.